Hedging Your Sports Bets as a Risk Management Strategy

 You could hedge your bets in two different ways.
 Let’s say the opposing wager, the Coyotes at +1.5, is listed at (-110).
 You can wager $100 on the Coyotes to cover the spread, in which case you’d be guaranteed to win $90.
 You’d only lose the $10 on the juice.

 Additionally, you can make a partial hedge bet.
 This way, you can reduce the overall size of your bet on the Canucks.
-By wagering $77 on the Coyotes (with your initial $100 bet on the Canucks still).
+By wagering $77 on the Coyotes (with your initial $100 bet still open on the Canucks ).

 There are tons of combinations you can choose for your hedges, depending on the exposure you’re comfortable with.